fherreralab/machine_learning_ray_tracing/README.md

 - lamda= 853*10**-9
 - vnorm=np.zeros((3,1))
 - vnorm[2]=1

+Then use the algorithm as:

+- all_polarization(no,ne,go,ge,thick,a_c,a_i,ni,lamda)

+If the Brewster angle is required use the following line of command:
+- Brewster(no,ne,a_c,go,ge,vnorm,ni,Ei)

+For this function to work is needed an input polarization, in this case we use the **s** polarization as an input but the algorithm transform this polarization in **p** as the real polarization used in the algorithm.

 In the repository there is a folder that contain the data used to train the NN using 10.000 data as training data and 3.000 data for validation, there is a folder for tha Brewster angle option and the OPD option, both contain random data for <img src="https://latex.codecogs.com/svg.image?n_{o}" title="n_{o}" /> and <img src="https://latex.codecogs.com/svg.image?n_{e}" title="n_{e}" /> from 1.4 to 1.7, using the **random.uniform** function, this .
 This folders are *Training data Brewster* and *Training data OPD*.